-- (1) A person may apply to the Authority for exemption from any provision of these Regulations. - (2) Except for an emergency, a person requiring exemptions from the requirement of any provision of these Regulations shall make an application to the Authority, at least sixty days prior to the proposed effective date of the exemption, giving the following information-
+(1) A person may apply to the authority for exemption from a provision of these Regulations.

+(2) Except for an emergency, a person who requires an exemption from a provision of these Regulations shall apply to the authority, not less than sixty days before the proposed date of the exemption and shall give the following information-

-- (a) the applicant's name and contact address, including electronic mail and fax, if any; - (b) telephone number; - (c) a citation of the specific requirement from which the applicant seeks exemption; - (d) justification for the exemption; - (e) a description of the type of operations to be conducted under the proposed exemption; - (f) the proposed duration of the exemption; - (g) an explanation of how the exemption would be in the public interest; - (h) a detailed description of the alternative means by which the applicant will ensure a level of safety equivalent to that established by the regulation in question; - (i) a safety risk assessment carried out in respect of the exemption applied for; - (j) if the applicant handles international operations and seeks to operate under the proposed exemption, an indication whether the exemption would contravene any provision of the standards and recommended practices of the International Civil Aviation Organization (ICAO); and - (k) any other information that the Authority may require. - (3) Where the applicant seeks emergency processing of an application for exemption, the application shall contain supporting facts and reasons for not filing the application within the time specified in sub-regulation (2) and satisfactory reasons for deeming the application an emergency.
+- (a) the name of the applicant and contact address, including electronic mail and fax, if any; - (b) telephone number; - (c) a citation of the specific requirement from which the applicant seeks exemption; - (d) justification for the exemption; - (e) a description of the type of operations to be conducted under the proposed exemption; - (f) the proposed duration of the exemption; - (g) an explanation of how the exemption would be in the public interest; - (h) a detailed description of the alternative means by which the applicant will ensure a level of safety equivalent to that established by the regulation in question; - (i) a safety risk assessment carried out in respect of the exemption applied for; - (j) where the applicant handles international operations and seeks to operate under the proposed exemption, an indication whether the exemption would contravene any provision of the standards and recommended practices of ICAO; and

+(k) any other information that the authority may require.

+(3) An application for exemption shall be accompanied by a fee prescribed by the authority.

+(4) Where the applicant seeks emergency processing of an application for an exemption, the application shall contain supporting facts and reasons for not filing the application within the time specified in subregulation (2) and satisfactory reasons for deeming the application an emergency.

-(4) The Authority may, in writing, refuse an application made under sub-regulation (3), where, in the opinion of the Authority, the reasons given for emergency processing are not satisfactory.
+(5) The authority may, in writing, refuse an application made under subregulation (3), where, in the opinion of the authority, the reasons given for emergency processing are not satisfactory.